Mapsui/Mapsui/docfx/documentation/custom-style-renders.md

 ## Summary

 As of 2.0.0-beta.37 Mapsui supports Custom Style Renders.
-This means a user can create a custom style and associate this with a custom renderer to allow full freedom in rendering a feature the way the user would like.
+This means a user can create a *custom style* and associate this with a *custom style renderer* to allow full freedom in rendering a feature the way the user would like.

 ## How it works
 - Create a custom style by deriving a class from IStyle.